 A walk-in bath is also a walk-out bath.
 Yes, you do have to drain the bath before you can open the door!

-A bathroom heated to your ideal temperature is ideal, but if you need additional heating, the Cosywarm heated seat is an ideal solution.
+A bathroom heated to your preferred temperature is ideal, but if you need additional heating, the Cosywarm heated seat is a perfect solution.
 Our entire range of baths feature ergonomically designed slip-resistant seats and floors for your safety and comfort.
 Combine these with well positioned and stylish grab bars and getting in and out of the bath can be safe and easy.